jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Stanislaw Lem, Fiasco__

-> How easily an isolated group of the best people can become a threat to themselves through the influence of an individual, particularly if that individual is one of whom they count, as f he were made of even better stuff than they.
+> How easily an isolated group of the best people can become a threat to themselves through the influence of an individual, particularly if that individual is one of whom they count, as he were made of even better stuff than they.
 >
 > __--- Stanislaw Lem, Fiasco__